nmachine-io/doc-site/docs/concepts/concepts-root.md

 Operators build confidence about the state of an application with liveness probes and tools ([Polaris](https://github.com/FairwindsOps/polaris), etc..), **but what really matters** is _how well they know_ the app.
-NMachine tackles this by making it excessively easy for the publisher to proliferate health checks throughout their platform: global checks, resource and variable-specific checks, preflight checks, etc...
+NMachine makes it excessively easy for publishers to proliferate health checks throughout their platforms: global checks, resource and variable-specific checks, preflight checks, etc...

 ### 2. Manifest Variable Management